March 722 (Formula B) car-by-car histories

 As I'm often asked how we do what we do, it's worth an exploration of the process used for the March 722 FB cars, as it has been one of the most time-consuming.
 The starting point with these histories was to build a database of the relevant races, in this case, the Formula B championship run by the SCCA in 1972, and also the Players Canadian series.
 That was augmented by reports of Formula B class races at SCCA Nationals and SCCA Regionals, primarily from Competition Press & Autoweek, but also from the SCCA regional publications that OldRacingCars.com has collected, the most useful being The Wheel from San Francisco Region, Post Grid and Finish Line from Cal Club Region, Pit Talk from New England Region, and Piston Patter from Chicago Region.
 The SCCA Archive at the International Motor Racing Research Centre (IMRRC) at Watkins Glen contains some race results for this period, as well as a large set of SCCA regional publications.
 For Midwest Division, Rocky Entriken has kindly provided results sheets for the vast majority of races.
 In other divisions, newspapers were often a useful source for the bigger SCCA Nationals, and regional newspapers might cover the exploits of local drivers even down in SCCA Regionals, but by the mid-1970s such coverage was becoming rare.
 Also, both the International Conference of Sports Car Clubs (ICSCC) in the Pacific Northwest and the Midwestern Council of Sports Car Clubs (MCSCC) centred on Illinois have very helpfully made their race results available on their websites.

-Race results will usually give us the model of car being used by each driver, so a picture then emerges of each model of car.
-Once a database of race results has been built, it is possible to draft a list of who used this particular model of car.
+Race results will usually give us the model of car being used by each driver, so a picture then emerges of each model.
+Once a database of race results has been built, it is possible to draft a list of who used this particular model.
 We still have nothing on individual identities at this point.

 The next step is to add details of second-hand cars using race reports that might give such clues.
 For example, Canadian Motorsport Bulletin mentioned things such as Norm Joy driving the ex-Ken Huband car.
 These reports would also give information about cars' owners, so we can determine that Joe Grimaldi had a hire car which was used by several drivers during the season.
 Gossip columns in SCCA Regional magazines might mention that two drivers are sharing a car, one in Regionals and one in Nationals.
 Each of these pieces of information helps us refine our histories of each car, and may take us through several years of its life.